keebio/keebio-docs/docs/sinc-rev3-build-guide.md

 Next, click on `Keymap` on the left side bar, and then click on the ISO Enter key to select it.
 Then, click on `Enter` in the key selector at the bottom to change it to an Enter key.

 ![](./assets/images/sinc-rev3/via-keymap.jpg)

+## Reflashing Board

+If you'd like to reflash your Sinc, since it has a RP2040 controller on board, follow these instructions: [Flashing RP2040 Board](flashing-firmware#rp2040-board-uf2-bootloader)